acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 Based on the OpenMP standard, this is determined by the implementation.
 OpenMP will normally look at the machine it is running on to determine how many cores are available.
 Then it will launch a thread for each core.
 {: .instructor_notes}

-You can control the number of threads by setting the environment variable OMP_NUM_THREADS.
+You can control the number of threads by setting the environment variable `OMP_NUM_THREADS`.
 To create only three threads, for example, you would do the following:
 {: .instructor_notes}

 - Use the environment variable `OMP_NUM_THREADS` to control the number of threads.